Cadillac CTS

-Wayne Cherry and Kip Wasenko designed the exterior of the first generation CTS, marking the production debut of a design language (marketed as "Art and Science") first seen on the Evoq concept car.
+Wayne Cherry and Kip Wasenko designed the exterior of the first generation CTS, marking the production debut of a design language marketed as "Art and Science," first used on the Evoq concept car.
+John Manoogian II directed the second generation CTS design, as initially conceived by Robert Munson.
 Bob Boniface and Robin Krieg designed the exterior of the third generation CTS.

 The CTS ended production in 2019 and was replaced by the CT5, which shared its platform with the third and final generation of the CTS in addition to the smaller CT4.

-CTS-V

-The Cadillac CTS-V is a high-performance version of the Cadillac CTS.
-The CTS-V series includes three body styles, all of which feature a pushrod OHV V-8 engine and a sport-tuned suspension.
-The four-door CTS-V sedan was introduced in 2004, and the CTS-V sport wagon and coupe were introduced in 2010 for the 2011 model year.
-The sedan competes in the North American consumer market against other high-performance luxury sedans and "echoes" their quality but is a more affordable option than competitors such as the Audi RS6, BMW M5, and Mercedes E63 AMG.